ASWATFZLLC/ziwo-sdk-ios/README.md

 self.ziwoClient.delegate = self
 ```

 Et voilà!
-ZiwoSDK is fully initialized and is now able to make and receive calls. (see `ZiwoClientDelegate` methods)
+ZiwoSDK is fully initialized and is now able to make and receive calls. (see `ZiwoClientDelegate` methods).
-The SDK currently log a lot of informations about the websocket and Verto protocol communication.
+The SDK is currently logging a lot of informations about the websocket and Verto protocol communication.
 If you want to deactivate the debug mode, set the `vertoDebug` boolean to `false`.

 ## Getting Help